seancliftonsimon/RubyEstimator/RAILWAY_DEPLOYMENT.md

 - Railway will automatically use the `Dockerfile` instead of `nixpacks.toml`
 - The Dockerfile includes all necessary system dependencies
 - This should resolve the pip installation issues

+### Port Configuration Errors

+If you see "Invalid value for '--server.port'" errors:

+- The app is now configured to use port 8501 by default
+- Railway will automatically handle port mapping
+- Make sure the `PORT` environment variable is set to `8501` in Railway variables

 ### API Key Not Working